IRS Passport Revocation or Denial for Unpaid Taxes – CP508C

 Can You Lose Your Passport for Not Paying Taxes?

-Under the new laws, you can lose your passport for not paying your taxes.
+You can lose your passport for not paying your taxes.
 This applies to taxpayers classified as having “seriously delinquent taxes,” which we explain above.

 Can You Get a Passport if You Owe the IRS?

 If you have taxes considered “seriously delinquent”, the IRS will send certification of it to the State Department.
 In most cases, when you apply for a passport, the certification will prevent you from getting approved.
 However, you have some time.
 In most cases, the State Department will hold your application for 90 days.
 This gives you a chance to resolve any erroneous certification issues, pay the tax debt in full, or set up a payment arrangement with the IRS.
 If you don't take care of the issue within 90 days, the State Department will deny your application.
+If that happens, you should take care of the tax debt, and then, reapply for your passport.

 Does the State Department Notify the Taxpayer Before Denying a Passport?